-.
+Record a declaration in the land evidence records and provide a copy to the Zoning Official and Building Official, detailing all use restrictions, including a restriction in favor of the Town, that occupancy of the Accessory Dwelling Unit shall be restricted as set forth in this ordinance, and

+File with the Town, and again within thirty (30) days of any change in ownership of the premises, an affidavit that the Accessory Dwelling Unit is, and will be, limited to the restricted occupancy as set forth in this Ordinance.
+The affidavit shall be renewed by the owner of the Property every two (2) years.

+F. Maintaining an Accessory Dwelling UnitAll Accessory Dwelling Units shall be rented only by a written rental agreementwhich shall be kept by the owner and filed with the Zoning Official.
+Personal, financial or protected information may be redacted .

+For all Accessory Dwelling Units, except Town Employee Accessory Dwelling Units, once the individual(s) identified in the rental agreement no longer reside in the premises on a permanent basis, or the title is transferred, the property owner shall notify the zoning official in writing, and the Accessory Dwelling Unit shall be considered abandoned pursuant to §513(G).

+Fire escape routes, smoke detectors, carbon monoxide detectors and any other local or state required safety device of a type and location provided in the State Fire Code shall be properly maintained at all times.

+5. Accessory Dwelling Units shall be subject to inspection by the Zoning Official and/or Building Official upon forty eight (48) hours’ prior notice of the date, time and purpose of the inspection.

-E. Termination, Abandonment and Release.
+G. Termination, Abandonment and Release.

-1. Any property owner with an accessory dwelling unit may terminate the use and obtain a written release of the restrictions recorded under Section 513C(4) and/or Section 513D(2) by abandoning the use in accordance with the following procedure (Amended June 19, 2002):
+1. Any property owner with an Accessory Dwelling Unit may terminate the use and obtain a written release of the restrictions recorded under Section 513Cand/or Section 513E(2) by abandoning the use in accordance with the following procedure (Amended June 19, 2002):

 a.
-The owner of the property shall send a written notice by certified mail of the intention to abandon the accessory dwelling unit use to the Zoning Official expressly abandoning the use, stating the use to which the dwelling unit is to be changed and stating the date of the abandonment.
+The owner of the property shall send a written notice by certified mail of the intention to abandon the Accessory Dwelling Unit use to the Zoning Official and any tenant(s) expressly abandoning the use, stating the use to which the dwelling unit is to be changed and stating the date of the abandonment.

 b.
-The owner shall convert the dwelling unit from a dwelling unit to another use by, at a minimum, removing all cooking appliances and kitchen plumbing such that any reconversion to a dwelling unit will require a building permit.
+The owner shall convert the dwelling unit from a dwelling unit to another use by, at a minimum, removing all cooking facilities and associated utilities such that any reconversion to a dwelling unit will require a building permit.

 c.
 On, or after, the date of abandonment the Building Official or his or her designee shall inspect the dwelling unit and certify in writing that the dwelling unit has been abandoned stating the date of the inspection, specifically what alterations were made by the owner in converting the dwelling unit and to what use it has been converted.
 The Building Official shall ensure that all alterations have been done according to code requirements.